 Physical Therapy/Home Exercise Programs – Controlling knee pain can be complex and highly individual.
 Knee arthritis can be aggravated by many activities such as stair climbing, running/jogging, walking on uneven surfaces, a sudden change in activity level and new exercise programs.
 Low impact activities such as cycling, elliptical, walking on flat ground, and/or swimming will be more beneficial.
 Additionally, core strengthening can be highly beneficial and can indirectly help lessen knee pain.

 Anti-inflammatory medications are the most common medication recommended for arthritis pain relief.
 They help reduce pain and swelling from an arthritic joint.
 The most common of these medications are ibuprofen and naproxen and can be found over the counter at local pharmacies.
 There are also a variety of prescription medications that are also indicated for arthritis pain relief.
 All of these medications can provide effective pain relief but they can also have serious side effects.
 You should consult your primary care doctor prior to starting these medications on a regular basis.

 Steroid (cortisone) injection – These injections into the knee joint can provide significant pain relief for patients with arthritic knees.
-They can be given on a regular basis but eventually they will no longer control pain due to progressing arthritis.
+They can be given on a regular basis, every 3 months, but eventually they will no longer control pain due to progressing arthritis.